pculture/miro-user-manual/en/interface.rst

 else---for example, PDF files or images.
 The **Downloading** tab shows you everything that is currently downloading or seeding.

-Next is the **Websites** section which holds websites.
-A website is any website you want bookmarked to view inside of Miro.
-Websites are covered in :ref:`websites-chapter`.
+Next is the **Sources** section which holds sources for media.
+A source is any website you want bookmarked to view inside of Miro.
+Sources are covered in :ref:`sources-chapter`.

 After that is the **Video feeds** section which holds video podcast feeds and the **Audio feeds** section which holds audio podcast feeds.